Compositional Quantum Field Theory: An axiomatic presentation: 2-dimensional CQFT

 \subsection{Relations}

 We proceed to consider the most important relations that Axioms~\ref{AssociativityTensorIsometryAxiom}--\ref{AmplitudeRelativeGluingAxiom} impose on the generating assignments.
 Note that we shall use Axiom~\ref{AssociativityTensorIsometryAxiom} implicitly and throughout in accordance with our convention in this section of absorbing the tensor isomorphisms $\tau$ into the gluing epimorphisms $\gamma$.

-The first structure we emphasize in terms of relations is the \emph{algebra} structure that the generator $\gamma_{I\sqcup I,I}:\cH_I\tens\cH_I\to\cH_I$ induces on the vector space $\cH_I$.
-What is more, this algebra is \emph{weakly associative}.
-More precisely, with Axiom~\ref{AssociativityofGluingIsometryAxiom} and equation (\ref{eq:intglueorder}) we obtain the \emph{associator} equation,
+The first piece of structure we consider is the gluing transformation $\gamma_{I\sqcup I, I}$ associated to $f_{I\sqcup I,I}$.